 - Enter keywords into the search box.
 Keywords can include addresses, street intersections, places, points of interest, longitude and latitude coordinates, feature IDs, and so on.

 - If you see an arrow in the search box, you can search multiple resources.
-These resources can include locators configured by your organization and layers the map author configured as searchable to find features in the map.
+These resources can include locators that were configured by your organization and layers that the map author configured as searchable to find features in the map.
 To search in one of these available resources, click the arrow and choose the desired option.
 By default, you can search all available resources.

 Your map is automatically zoomed to the closest match, and a pop-up appears at the location.

 - If the location isn't what you wanted, click the Show more results link in the pop-up and select a different result from the list.

 Add the search result to a map notes layer

 You can use Map Viewer Classic to search for a location or feature and add the result to a new or existing map notes layer in your map.
 The layer is like any other map notes layer in your map.
 You can configure properties such as style and pop-ups, make a copy of the layer to configure in different ways, and so on.
 If you have privileges to create content, you can save the layer to reuse in other maps and store the layer with the map.

 - Use search to find a location or feature in the map.

 - Once you get the result you want, click Add to Map Notes.
 The result is added to a new map notes layer.